SomeArbitraryMathMajor/NumTTT/README.md

 # NumTTT
 high school project; numerical tic tac toe (add to 15 to win).
-Developed using Android Studios using Java and XML.
+Mobile app developed using Android Studios using Java and XML.